Trovemaster/TROVE/docs/source/linelist.rst

 *********************
 .. _linelists:

 This chapter will give details on how to use TROVE and associated programs to make production quality line lists and spectra.
 That is, large line lists involving millions or even billions of transitions between states.
-The programs involved are called GAIN and Exocross.
+The programs involved are called GAIN and Exocross_.
 Both have been designed to interface with TROVE outputs and using them does not require much additional syntax.

 Before discussing these programs, the selection of absorption parameters is addressed.